 Harrison Bryant Injury: Opens week as DNP

-It appears Bryant is still dealing with the ankle injury sustained in the Raiders' Week 9 loss to the Bengals, despite having a Week 10 bye.
-The 26-year-old tight end likely needs to upgrade to at least limited participation Thursday or Friday in order to take the field in Week 11, when the Raiders face the Dolphins.
-If he's unable to do so, expect Justin Shorter to serve as Las Vegas' No. 2 tight end Sunday.
+Bryant was sidelined for the Raiders' Week 11 loss to the Dolphins due to an ankle injury, so Wednesday's DNP comes as no surprise.
+He likely needs to get back on the field in a limited capacity either Thursday or Friday in order to suit up for Las Vegas' Week 12 matchup against the Broncos.
+If Bryant is unable to do so, expect Justin Shorter to serve as the Raiders' No. 3 tight end.

 Win Your League With RotoWire!